-Complete the two forms (which can also be downloaded from this page).
-We really need you to have the completed forms with you when you arrive: completing them while booking in causes chaos!
+You need to complete both forms separately, (which can also be downloaded from the “entry forms” tab).
+PLEASE PLEASE have your completed forms with you when you arrive: completing them while booking in causes chaos!

-The longer Model Details form must not have any information that would identify it as your work: the judges must not know who has built it.
-The shorter Entrant’s Details form is not seen by the judges but is used to help identify the models on the official photographs, and above all to ensure we spell your name right on your winners certificate!
+The longer Model Details form cannot contain any information that would identify it as your work: the judges must not know who has built it.
+The shorter Entrant’s Details form is not seen by the judges but is used to identify the models on official photographs, and not least to ensure names are spelt correctly on the winners’ certificates !

-Complete at least one A5 information card, preferably printed in easily readable text on good quality white card or strong paper.
+Complete at least one A5 sized information card, preferably printed in easily readable text on good quality white card or strong paper.
 This is to place in front of the model on display, explaining to the visitors what it is, and giving the judges some more information.
-This too must not have any information which would identify you; we will have to remove any cards which do.
-If you do not have access to a computer, then a clearly written card will be fine, but people do need to be able to read it.
+This too must not have any information which would identify you; any cards which do will be removed.
+If you do not have access to a computer, then a clearly written card (blocks preferably) will be fine, but people do need to be able to read it.

 Arrive at the show in plenty of time to book in your model; booking-in starts at 09:00 in the Atrium, with a closing time of 11:00.
-If you are stewarding, you can book your model in from about 08:00.
-You will be able to leave the box you brought your entry in, under the display tables, at your own risk.
-You will be given a numbered tie-on tag, to attach to your model, which will be how the judges identify it.
-You will also be given a model receipt which you need to return, to collect your model at the end of the show.
+If you are a steward, you can book your model in from about 08:00.
+You may leave your model box under the display tables, at your own risk.
+You will be given a numbered tie-on tag to attach to your model, which will identify it to the judges, and a receipt which you need to bring with you to collect your model at the end of the show.